 Integral Alchemy supports individuals and families on this path with effective and powerful transformational bodywork experiences.
 Zero Balancing bodywork facilitates profoundly deep relaxation and renewal while helping to relieve the physical and mental symptoms so common in our age.

 Integral Alchemy is a micro-practice.
-A micro-practice is a healthcare model in which a solo provider can focus on individualized, client-centered care since they keep their practice small.
+A micro-practice is a healthcare model in which a solo provider can focus on personalized, client-centered care since they keep their practice small.

 About Viroqua and the Facility...